Close Menu

 Here are some weird, fun, and deeply personal facts about Captain Jean-Luc Picard.

-1. Jonathan Frakes Patrick Stewart Impression Led to Picard Day
+1. Jonathan Frakes’ Patrick Stewart Impression Led to Picard Day

 The episode with “Captain Picard Day,” titled “The Pegasus” deals with some weighty and dark themes.
-According to Star Trek: The Next Generation Companion (p.
+According to the Star Trek: The Next Generation Companion (p.
 277) writer Ronald D. Moore wanted a light-hearted tone in the opening teaser to balance it.

-He knew that Jonathan Frakes did a hilarious impersonation of Patrick Stewart.
-So he devised a way to have him do it onscreen.
-Speaking of which there’s a part of the opening that is also surprising.
+He knew that Jonathan Frakes did a hilarious impersonation of Patrick Stewart, so he devised a way to have him do it onscreen.
+Speaking of which, there’s a part of the opening that is also surprising.

 2. Real Kids Made the Picard Day Contest Entries